teastoilkovska/AMLS_20-21_SN17089990/README.md

 Note that the main.py imports the datasets from the following files: import_test_celeba.py, import_test_cartoon_color.py and import_test_cartoon_gray.py.
 This was done for a clearer code structure.
 They also save the datasets as .npy, so there is no need to re-load them everytime.
   The corresponding paths should be set correctly in these files before running main.py.
-At the moment, the paths correspond to the foldernames: cartoon_set_test and celeba_test.
+The paths correspond to the following foldernames: cartoon_set_test and celeba_test.

 In the same way, if the models are to be trained again for different datasets, please check the paths in the files: import_cartoon.py, import_cartoon_color.py,